 The Teenage Years

 As a teenager, I felt awkward in my body.
 I wanted to be more American and less Vietnamese.
-I wanted desperately to belong.
-Somewhere.
+I wanted desperately to belong anywhere.

-My insecurities carried into college when the need for self-worth intensified.
+My insecurities carried into college and the need for self-worth got more intensed.
 The desire to be accepted and loved led me into a life of promiscuity.
 This lifestyle led to self-hate and I began using food to control how I felt and looked.
 It was the beginning of my obsessive-compulsive battle with binge eating.

 Consumed with guilt over bad decisions, I isolated myself from people to hide my shame.
 Loneliness was my only friend.
 I didn’t want to live.
 Until God intervened.